 Step #5: Create your opt-in form

 Start by clicking on “Sign Up Forms” in the top menu.
-Then click the green button “Create a signup form” and you will get to the form builder.
+Then click the green button “Create a signup form,” You will get to the form builder.
 Here you can edit the basic template or choose one of the other designs in the “Template Gallery” above the builder.
-Each element in the form can be edited when you hover the element and click the pencil in the left corner.
+Each element can be edited when you hover over the element and click the pencil in the left corner.
 You can also delete elements if you don’t want any of the elements in the template.
 You can also edit each element with colors, backgrounds, paddings, and more by clicking on the element.
 When your signup form design is finished, click “Go To Step 2”.